ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 - Pressure: 1e-7 Pa (high vacuum, no collisions)
 - Simulation duration: 1 ms
 - Timestep: 1 ns (RK4 integrator)

+Low-voltage sweeps at 5.25 V and 10 V were retired during this refresh cycle because those regimes exaggerate fringe-field errors and are not part of the supported operating envelope.
+All Orbitrap results in this report therefore correspond to the validated 3.5 kV configuration set listed above.

 ### 5.3 Theoretical Foundation